Timeline of the Yemeni humanitarian crisis: May

 On 4 May coalition airstrikes hit SIA, destroying a cargo ship and other planes used to transport food and supplies.
 OCHA reported that several airstrikes hit the Al Hudayda airport and surrounding areas in Al Hudayda City.
 In Aden, the districts of Craiter and Al-Muala were without electricity, water and telecommunication for over a week according to residents.
+That same day, Johannes van der Klaauw, OCHA's Humanitarian Coordinator for Yemen, urged the coalition to stop targeting Sana'a International Airport and to preserve airports and seaports so that humanitarian aid could reach people affected by the conflict.

-On 5 May, in order to send humanitarian aid, van der Klaauw haggled with the coalition to stop bombing SIA.
-He emphasized the effects on persons with disabilities stating that over 3,000,000 people with disabilities could not meet their basic needs.
+On 5 May, a UN spokesperson emphasized the effects on persons with disabilities stating that over 3,000,000 people with disabilities could not meet their basic needs.
 The conflict forced more than 300 centres to close.
-He added that they were especially concerned about an airstrike that targeted a military field hospital.
+She added that they were especially concerned about an airstrike that targeted a military field hospital.

 On 6 May, the OCHA reported lack of fuel to support humanitarian operations beyond one week, with fuel and food prices continuing to increase.
 The World Food Programme declared that shortages of fuel has changed to a serious threat for hospitals and food supplies.
 Edward Santiago, country director for Save the Children, said in statement a short time ceasefire is not enough to allow for humanitarian supplies.

 On 7 May, trade sources stated that merchant ships had been delayed weeks Yemen and in one case, following inspection and approval, a food supply ship was denied access.
 The food crisis increased to include over 20 million people (80% of the population) going hungry.
 Airstrikes destroyed a mine factory and a communications center.
 Local sources reported that 13 villagers were killed due to shelling near the border.